RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 "``BoxArray`` is a class in ``AMReX_BoxArray.H`` for storing a collection of Boxes on a single AMR level.
 One can make a ``BoxArray`` out of a single ``Box`` and then chop it into multiple Boxes.
 In AMReX, ``BoxArray`` is a global data structure.
-It holds all the Boxes in a collection, even though a single process in a parallel run only owns someof the Boxes via domain decomposition."[4]_
+It holds all the Boxes in a collection, even though a single process in a parallel run only owns some of the Boxes via domain decomposition."[4]_

 **DistributionMapping**